 Figure 5 shows the 12 month trailing total for the Atlantic City Casino Parking Fee per 100 parking spaces.
-The 12 months ending in December 2006 produced the highest December Atlantic City Casino Parking Fee per 100 parking spaces at \$239.
+The 12 months ending in December 2007 produced the highest March Atlantic City Casino Parking Fee per 100 parking spaces at \$241 (not shown).
 The per available space fee accelerated its decline after the opening of Revel in March 2012.
-Following the closures in 2014, this figure rose for several months through mid-2015 when it temporarily peaked for December at \$161.
-The figure then fell for a bit before rising to a new peak of \$181 in December 2017.
+Following the closures in 2014, this figure rose for several months through mid-2015 when it temporarily peaked for March at \$161.
+The figure then fell for a bit before rising to a new peak of \$179 in March 2018.
 How much of the Taj Mahal business remains with the other casino properties in the resort is not a straightforward question to answer, but the per space performance by the Parking Fee collections would suggest that a good deal of this business has remained in the resort.